yufeinancyliu/forest_job_creation/README.md

 # forest_job_creation
-This project highlights my data wrangling and merging skills.
+This project highlights my data wrangling and shiny dynamic dashboard skills.
 I cleaned and merged three datasets from different sources using R, and used the combined data to conduct a data-driven analysis that could inform potential policy proposals.
+I then presented key metrics and visualizations to update clients how forest protection would help job creation in California in a clear and interactive way.